 - Conditions of health;

 - Economic and political conditions in the country to which the alien is returnable;

 - The possibility of other means of adjustment;

 - Whether the applicant has been of special assistance to the U.S. or community;

 Anderson remains good law today, even though its precise applicability to the newer exceptional and extremely unusual hardship standard has not been clarified by the Board of Immigration Appeals.

-Totality Of The Circumstances
+What Is The Totality Of Hardship Circumstances Test?

 In short, the Anderson decision outlined a framework judges are still required to follow today.

 To adequately evaluate hardship, the Board emphasized, the totality of circumstances must be examined.